dannysmc95/rewyre/readme.md

 ## Introduction

-The rewyre framework is built on top of express, and express-ws and utilises TypeScript and decorators to give you a powerful wiring tool to create API applications in a very short time.
+The rewyre framework is built on top of express, and express-ws and utilises TypeScript and decorators to give you a powerful wiring tool to create API applications in a very short time with built-in support for MySQL/MongoDB for models.

 <br /><br />

 ## Installation